Yankees’ Chapman ruled out for ALDS after skipping workout | Times Leader

 Chapman’s agent, Scott Shapiro, said he and his client had no comment.
 While the Yankees did not rule out Chapman for later rounds, they left the impression his return is unlikely.

-In other news, Matt Carpenter likely will be on the roster as a pinch hitter/designated hitter after recovering from a Outfielder Andrew Benintendi remains a long shot following Reliever Clay Holmes will be on the roster but might not be available for the opener as he returns from a Sept.
+In other news, Matt Carpenter likely will be on the roster as a pinch hitter/designated hitter after recovering from a broken left foot sustained Aug.
+8. Outfielder Andrew Benintendi remains a long shot following surgery to repair a broken bone in his right wrist.
+Reliever Clay Holmes will be on the roster but might not be available for the opener as he returns from a Sept.
 29 cortisone injection to treat inflammation in his right rotator cuff.

 Infielder DJ LeMaheiu’s status had not been determined as he tries to overcome an inflamed right second toe that limited him to 18 plate appearances after Sept 4.